Cambodia Itinerary: The best route through Cambodia in just 2 weeks

 The best things to do in Kampot

-Recommended days to spend in Kampot: 1-2 days
+Recommended days to spend in Kampot: one or two days